Content

 Balance sheet and cash flow statement

-Total assets (excluding fiduciary positions) increased by CHF 383.1 million compared to the previous year to CHF 4,219.6 million.
+Total assets (excluding fiduciary positions) decreased by CHF 430.4 million compared to the previous year to CHF 3,789.2 million due to the reduction in deficits.
 The absolute equity base was further strengthened by the positive net income less dividends paid.
-Adjusted for the balance sheet items held on a fiduciary basis and volume- and tariff-related timing differences, the equity ratio on 31 December 2023 amounts to 32.1%, as compared to 33.9% on 31 December 2022.
-The decrease in the equity ratio is due to the higher total assets resulting from the rise in volume- and tariff-related timing differences and the increase in financial liabilities to cover liquidity requirements.
+Adjusted for the balance sheet items held on a fiduciary basis and volume- and tariff-related timing differences, the equity ratio on 31 December 2024 amounted to 37.6%, as compared to 32.1% on 31 December 2023.

-With a gross investment volume of CHF 279.5 million, Swissgrid again realised more investments than in the previous year (CHF 257.4 million).
-In addition, the auction income received for the maintenance and expansion of the transmission grid decreased.
-Higher cash flow from investing activities of CHF –40.5 million was therefore generated year on year (previous year: CHF –3.9 million).
+With a gross investment volume of CHF 317.5 million, Swissgrid again realised more investments than in the previous year (CHF 279.5 million).
+Unlike in the previous year, no auction income was used for the maintenance or expansion of the transmission grid during the reporting year, in accordance with ElCom’s instructions.
+Cash flow from investing activities therefore totalled CHF –316.8 million (previous year: CHF –40.5 million).

-To cover liquidity requirements, in particular for financing the costs of the power reserve, financial liabilities rose by CHF 548.9 million compared to the previous year.
-After deduction of the dividend and interest paid, cash flow from financing activities stood at CHF 484.2 million in the reporting year (previous year: CHF 53.4 million).
+Due to the high cash flow from operating activities, financial liabilities totalling CHF 510.0 million were repaid in the reporting year.
+After deduction of the dividend and interest paid, cash flow from financing activities stood at CHF –565.6 million in 2024 (previous year: CHF 484.2 million).

 Risk assessment